jorgebucaran/cookbook.fish/README.md

 baz
 ```

-### How to access the arguments passed to a script in fish?
+### How do I access the arguments passed to a script in fish?

 Use the `$argv` variable.
 Pass the arguments when running the script.